alexandroid000/self-assembly/Overview_and_Future_Work.md

 To-Dos
 ------

-### Data Collection
+### Data Collection / Processing

-- do specific model identification / registration / find distinguishing features by collecting data in specific scenarios or segmenting our current datasets into these scenarios
-- scenarios of interest:
+We have some specific states of interest, for discrete-state model building, and some observable quantities associated with each.
+By looking at the distributions of these quantities for each assembly type, we hope to identify some distinguishable and useful dynamical properties of each assembly type (quantifying our intuition that they move differently).

-    - in contact with wall
+- identify when robot is in contact with wall
+    - from this data, would be nice to get distributions per assembly type for:
+        - duration of contact with wall
-        - wall following duration? angle of departure?
+        - angle of departure when robot moves back into free space
 - moving in free space
+    - distribution of free path lengths (time, space) and shapes
 - corner interactions: reflex and non-reflex corners
+    - distribution of time spent in corner
+    - distribution of angles of departure

+**Implementation:** We can segment existing data (manually?
+Could write a script to do this while watching fast forwarded video?) or collect new data in these states (probably easier)

 ### Trajectory Analysis